earthly/website/blog/_posts/2023-02-24-dashboard-with-python-questdb-plotly.md

 ~~~

 Upon running the above statement the database table named `quotes` will be created and ready for use as shown below:

+The `quotes` table created by the above SQL command will have the following fields:

+`stock_symbol`: stores unique codes that uniquely identify the company and stock that it issues.

+`current_price`: stores the current price of the particular stock.

+`high_price`: stores the value when a given stock price rises.

+`low_price`: stores the value when a given stock price drops.

+`open_price`: stores the opening price at which stock first trades when an exchange opens for the day.

+`percent_change`: assists to track a given stock's prices increase or decrease.

+`tradets`: stores date and time of the day identifying when a trade happened.

 <div class="wide">
 ![Creating QuestDB Table]({{site.images}}{{page.slug}}/CkwHRFz.png)